BioMedIA/dHCP-release-notes/acquire.md

 spoiled gradient echo sequence and localised image based shimming performed for use with all EPI sequences as described in<sup>2</sup>.
 B0 field maps using the optimised higher order shims were subsequently re-acquired between the fMRI and dMRI acquisitions.
+B1 mapping was performed using the dual refocusing echo acquisition mode (DREAM)<sup>3</sup> method, with STE first and STEAM flip angle of 60.

 **Anatomical acquisition:** T2w and inversion recovery T1w multi-slice fast spin-echo images were each acquired in sagittal and axial slice stacks with